swallowcamel/nancywiki/Bootstrapping-Nancy.md

 ## The Super-Duper-Happy-Path ##

-Although the exact instructions may vary slightly depending on your choice of [[Hosting]], all you generally have to do is add a NancyModule to your project.
+Although the exact instructions may vary slightly depending on your choice of hosting (see the Hosting section on [[Home]]), all you generally have to do is add a NancyModule to your project.
 That's it.
 No configuration, no registering dependencies, just 100% pure Nancy goodness - if your module has dependencies Nancy will even wire those up too!

 For example, if you add this module to your project: